 The formal logic of the building is shaped by the ground plane, where three distinct axes of movement enable the hotel, residential, and conference users to share and activate the public realm.
 Here, a network of carefully scaled gardens, each with its own distinct identity, guides visitors into the various components of the building.
 Stepping down towards the water, two floors of retail create a double-height external shaded colonnade fronting a waterside walk.

 Four Seasons Hotel and Residences

-The façade of the tower has a clear volumetric articulation; a combination of vertical terracotta, and horizontal louvres which protect the south elevation from the extreme heat.
-The juxtaposition of the slim articulated tower, and the low angular podium creates a dynamic interplay of vertical and horizontal elements, which are prevalent as you approach the entrances to the building.
-Both elements share a palette of finely-scaled terracotta rods: in the tower, these are arranged vertically, in the podium they run horizontally.
-The screen of terracotta filters the light to the interior softening the contrast between the harsh bright sun outside and the shaded interior spaces.
-The tonality of the terracotta – with a subtle range of buff, pink and sand tones – creates a soft and engaging exterior that complements the cooler tones of the interior spaces.
+The juxtaposition of the slim articulated tower and the low angular podium creates a dynamic interplay of vertical and horizontal elements.
+Both share the palette of finely-scaled terracotta rods: in the tower, these are arranged vertically, in the podium they run horizontally.
+The screen of terracotta filters the light to the interior, softening the contrast between the harsh bright sun outside and the shaded interior spaces.